 studied Creative Writing and Literature at York University and has had poetry published in several magazines.
 She lives in Vancouver, BC.

 has a Master's Degree in Creative Writing from the University of British Columbia and has been published in magazines such as The Beaver and Reader's Digest.
 She lives in Vancouver, BC.

 grew up in South Africa.
 She now lives and works in Vancouver, BC.
 This is her first published book.

 is the award-winning author of nearly a dozen novels for children, young and old.
 She teaches children’s literature at the University of Saskatchewan and lives near Saskatoon.

 is a school teacher interested in writing books for reluctant readers.

 is the award-winning illustrator of the Mister Got to Go trilogy and Honey Cake, and the author of Francesca and the Magic Bike and Fred and Pete at the Beach.
 She also makes book trailers and apps and has animated several Tradewind titles.

-is a highly acclaimed author of twelve books for young children and teen guides to vegetarianism and yoga.
+is a highly acclaimed author of seventeen books for young children and teens, including several historical novels dealing with issues of social justice.
 She has written Abby's Birds and Mr. Belinsky's Bagels for Tradewind Books.
-Ellen lives in Burnaby, British Columbia, where she loves to watch the birds that come to her bird feeder all year round.
+Ellen lives in Burnaby, British Columbia.

 was born in Argentina and now divides her time between Vancouver, B.C and Guatemala.
 She wrote this story with her friend, Margarita Kenefic Tejada who lives in Guatemala.
 They met many years ago when they were both living in a Mexican village about a day’s horeseback ride from Emiliano's home.